Tempz00/Lab1_Git_Templo/README.md

 # Lab 1 Activity
-This repository belong to Jovel Lance E. Templo
+This repository belongs to Jovel Lance E. Templo